Discerneco/CeLeste-CMS/airtable-integration.md

    - The script will create all bases, tables, and a sample site configuration
    - At the end, it will output the base IDs needed for your environment variables

-3. **Integrate with Next.js**
+3. **Integrate with SvelteKit**
-   - Follow the integration guide in `/scripts/airtable-nextjs-integration.md`
+   - Follow the integration guide in `/scripts/airtable-sveltekit-integration.md`
    - Set up environment variables and create Airtable service functions
-   - Implement API routes and use the data in your components
+   - Implement server endpoints and use the data in your components

 ## Base Structure